 Simply put, garden villages are pieces of brownfield land that can be used for new housing communities.
-Usually, a garden village will contain anywhere between 1,500 and 10,000 homes and they normally have access to their own facilities, including schools for minors, grocery shops and easy access to public transport if they need to leave the village.
-It’s the perfect style village for young families and first-time buyers who are looking to get onto the property ladder.
+Usually, a garden village will contain anywhere between 1,500 and 10,000 homes.
+They typically have access to their own facilities, including schools for minors, grocery shops, and easy access to public transport if they need to leave the village.
+It’s the perfect style village for young families and first-time buyers looking to get onto the property ladder.

-While you can’t definitively describe a garden village because each community is able to develop and establish their own identity, they must be a settlement that is outside of an existing town or city and not has close attachments.
+While you can’t definitively describe a garden village because each community can develop and establish its own identity, it must be a settlement that is outside of an existing town or city and does not have close attachments.
 The government in Britain is publicly supporting 17 locations for garden villages across the country.
 They have set aside £6 million to fund 14 new garden villages, with a further £1.4 million available to support another three garden towns elsewhere.

 Locations in which garden villages are set to be established include: